moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/Details.md

 	url scheme.
 This concept is called App or Deep Linking.
 On Android this registration is done via url handling Activity's IntentFilter and on iOS via

+3.	implement platform specific code that intercepts redirect_url with custom scheme

+	On Android Activity handles opening Url with custom scheme and this Activity was registered at OS level thorugh IntentFilter in step 2.
+On iOS user is supposed to implement `OpenUrl` in the `AppDelegate` class.
+	When browser tries to open Url with custom scheme and the browser itself is not registered to open that scheme it will raise event on OS level and OS will check application registrations for that specific scheme.
+If the application is found url will be passed to `Activity`'s `OnCreate()` and/or `AppDelegate`'s `OpenUrl()`.

 ##### Preparing app for the Native UI support